15.1. Citations and references

 • Taylor PA, Chen G, Cox RW, Saad ZS (2016).
 Open Environment for Multimodal Interactive Connectivity Visualization and Analysis.
 Brain Connect.
 6, 109–121. doi.org/10.1089/brain.2015.0363

-If you use either the local Pearson correlation (lpc) or local Pearson absolute (lpa) cost function in your alignment (e.g., with 3dAllineate, align_epi_anat.py, afni_proc.py, 3dQwarp, @SSwarper, @animal_warper, etc.), please cite:
+If you use either the local Pearson correlation (lpc) or local Pearson absolute (lpa) cost function in your alignment (e.g., with 3dAllineate, align_epi_anat.py, afni_proc.py, 3dQwarp, @SSwarper, @animal_warper, etc.), please refer to:

 • Saad ZS, Glen DR, Chen G, Beauchamp MS, Desai R, Cox RW (2009).
 A new method for improving functional-to-structural MRI alignment using local Pearson correlation.
 Neuroimage 44 839–848. doi: 10.1016/j.neuroimage.2008.09.037

-If you use nonlinear warping in AFNI, in particular 3dQwarp, please cite:
+If you use nonlinear warping in AFNI, in particular 3dQwarp, please refer to:

-If you use @animal_warper (esp. for alignment in animal studies), please cite:
+If you use @animal_warper (esp. for alignment in animal studies), please refer to:

 If you use the diffusion/DWI/DTI tools in AFNI, please cite the main FATCAT paper:

-... and if you use the TORTOISE package for accompanying diffusion-based processing (such as DIFFPREP, DR_BUDDI, etc.), then please:
+... and if you use the TORTOISE package for accompanying diffusion-based processing (such as DIFFPREP, DR_BUDDI, etc.), then please check out:

-If you use mini-probabilistic tracking and/or SUMA tract visualization, please cite (as well as the main FATCAT and SUMA papers, above):
+If you use mini-probabilistic tracking and/or SUMA tract visualization, please refer to (as well as the main FATCAT and SUMA papers, above):

 • Taylor PA, Chen G, Cox RW, Saad ZS (2016).
 Open Environment for Multimodal Interactive Connectivity Visualization and Analysis.
 Brain Connect.
 6, 109–121. doi.org/10.1089/brain.2015.0363

-If you use probabilistic or deterministic tractography in your work with 3dTrackID, please cite (as well as the main FATCAT paper, above):
+If you use probabilistic or deterministic tractography in your work with 3dTrackID, please refer to (as well as the main FATCAT paper, above):

 If you use DBSproc (for Deep Brain Stimulation processing), please cite: